goxberry/siam-cse-2013-presentation/talk-performance.md

 - Reproducible research has many definitions
 - In this presentation, "reproducible research" means submitting _at minimum_:
     + the paper
-    + all code to reproduce results, figures, and tables
-    + all of the data to reproduce results, figures, and tables
+    + all code and data to reproduce results
-    + README files on how to execute code, what data represents
+    + README files describing code, data
-- Minimum standard chosen to make reproducibility cost as little as possible
+- Minimum standard chosen to minimize cost
-- Beyond the minimum listed, it can be helpful to have:
+- Can be helpful to do more
-    + clean, well-documented code
-    + tests of the code, example test cases
-    + executable code
-    + executable tests and examples
-    + code that runs on multiple platforms

 # Most computational science <br /> is **not** reproducible currently
 - People do not post the code with their work
-    + My first paper in graduate school did not include code
-    + Code does not accompany many articles in SIAM journals
-- Even reproducible research advocates cite cases where they published research without code
+- Even reproducible research gurus have published papers without code
-- These experiences are then recounted as cautionary tales
+- They recount those experiences as cautionary tales

 # Lack of reproducibility causes problems
 - Anecdotes of Professor David Donoho are typical:
-    + Which version of the research codes generated results for a paper?
+    + Which version of code goes with paper?
-    + Are research obstacles encountered due to a bad method or a bad implementation of the method?
+    + Where's the bug: method or implementation?
-    + It's easy to forget what you've done after not working on it for a year
+    + Easy to forget research set aside for months
-    + Results can depend on "magic parameter settings" that are not recorded, and thus forgotten
+    + Results can depend on "magic parameter settings"
-    + New person in lab cannot replicate what former grad student has done
+    + New person in lab can't repeat what former grad student's work
 - Reproducible research helps avoid these issues

 # Doing reproducible research has benefits
 - Reproducible research tends to be cited more
 - In addition, reproducible research has the following anecdotal benefits:
-    + Enhanced knowledge transfer due to more complete and immediately useful research record
+    + Enhanced knowledge transfer
-    + Easier to pick up where you leave off in a project, and remember what you did
+    + Easier to resume projects after hiatus
-    + Easier to train new graduate students and postdocs in a lab (or in classes)
+    + Easier to train new researchers
-    + Decreases time to revise papers and PhD theses
+    + Decreases time to revision
-    + Can attract collaborators
+    + Attracts collaborators
-    + Decreases time needed to find problems in code and algorithms
+    + Decreases debugging time

 <!--Transition from Point 1 to Point 2-->

 # Reaping benefits of reproducible research <br /> reduces to habits and practices
-- Basic principles of reproducibility in computational science are like those in experimental sciences
+- Basic principles of reproducibility in computational science like those in experimental sciences
 - Keep good records
     + Experimentalists and theoreticians use lab notebooks
     + Computational scientists should use notebooks and version control
 - Include these records as supplemental material to papers
-    + Experimentalists include data and statistical analyses as supplemental material
+    + Experimentalists: include data and analyses
-    + Theoreticians include mathematical proofs and derivations
+    + Theoreticians: include proofs and derivations
-    + Computational scientists should include code, data, and any proofs or derivations
+    + Computational scientists: include code, data, proofs, derivations
 - Use tests to guard against error
     + Experimentalists use positive and negative controls
-    + Computational scientists should test their codes as much as reasonably possible
+    + Computational scientists: test codes as much as possible

 <!--Point 2: Tools and services to do reproducible research at reasonable cost-->

 # Tools enable adopting these practices <br /> at reasonable cost
 - Automating habits with tools and services reduces their cognitive burden
-    + Version control systems track code changes in repositories
+    + Version control systems
-    + Web sites exist that host these repositories
+    + Repository hosting web sites
-    + Unit testing frameworks ease debugging, verification
+    + Unit testing frameworks
-    + Build systems automate running tests, generating results
+    + Build systems
-    + Services exist to host and track non-software research outputs
+    + Figure, data, preprint archives
 - Examples, payoffs, and costs (conservative estimates) given

 # Version control systems <br /> track all code changes in repositories